 The blog site, Church Stage Design Ideas, came on my radar because of my new job.
-Someone suggested I follow his blog so I could become familiar with how a good portion of our customer base operates.
+Someone suggested I follow his blog so I could become familiar with how a good part of our customer base operates.
 For reasons I won’t get into, I’m not a regular churchgoer so my first thought was that it was probably going to be a little boring and “churchy”.
 Well, I couldn’t have been more wrong!
 I was immediately hooked and I’m now a fan.
-Following his posts has now become a highlight in my day.
-Still, (and this is not meant as an opinion) I wonder, is it church or the theatre?
+Following his posts has now become a highlight of my day.
+Still, (and this is not meant as an opinion) I wonder, is it church or the theater?

 The Man Behind the Madness

 The creator of the Church Stage Design Ideas blog and the writer for the related site, Jonathanmalm.com, is a talented young man named Jonathan Malm.
 The blog’s direction changes daily and content is driven from the churches who send in photos, brief descriptions of their project, materials used, and construction techniques.

 Church Or The Theatre, or Both?

 Some days the blog highlights a particular lighting technique used as a backdrop for a service featuring a Christian Rock band.
 Other days, it’s a dirt road (yes, with real dirt!) created for a program about the Road to Emmaus, at Pleasant Valley Church in Winona, MN.
 Below is a photo from Church Stage Design Ideas, showing the finished project.
 If you would like to see the various stages of construction and description of materials used, click on the photo below.